Juan Ponce Enrile: Personal life

-Enrile, or "Manong Johnny" as he is often called (manong is an Ilocano term of endearment for an older brother), is married to Cristina Castañer (born in 1937) who has served as the Philippine Ambassador to the Holy See.
-They have two children: Juan Jr. (Jack) and Katrina.
-Juan Jr. is a former congressman for the 1st District of Cagayan who unsuccessfully ran for a Senate seat under UNA in 2013, while Katrina is currently CEO of Enrile's company Jaka Group, which owns the Philippine Match Company.
-Enrile has a half-sister, Armida Siguion-Reyna, who was a singer as well as a theatre and film actress.
+Enrile, or "Manong Johnny" as he was often called (manong is an Ilocano term of endearment for an older brother), was married to Hispano-Filipina Cristina Castañer García on September 17, 1957, daughter of Cándido Castañer Rius of Barcelona and María del Pilar García-Granda y Pérez de Tagle of Manila (born in 1937) who has served as the Philippine Ambassador to the Holy See.
+They had two children: Juan Jr. (Jack) and Katrina.
+Juan Jr. is a former congressman for the 1st District of Cagayan (1998–2007; 2010–2013) who unsuccessfully ran for a Senate seat under the banner of the UNA in 2013, while Katrina is currently CEO of Enrile's company Jaka Group, which owns the Philippine Match Company, a matchbox manufacturer, and Delimondo, a food processing company.
+Enrile had a half-sister, Armida Siguion-Reyna, who was a singer, as well as a theatre and film actress.

+Extra-marital affair with Gigi Reyes

 Enrile's rumored affair with his former long-time employee and chief of staff Jessica Lucila "Gigi" Reyes, 38 years his junior, came out after reports that Enrile's wife, Cristina, walked out on him in January 1998 after charging him with adultery.
 The news made both local and international headlines.

 Gigi Reyes was regarded as "the door, if not the bridge" to Enrile, referring to the extent of closeness between the two.
 Enrile's special fondness for Reyes was again called out by Sen. Alan Peter Cayetano after Reyes accused Cayetano in a media interview of hypocrisy for supposedly receiving a "cash gift" from Enrile.
 The incident led to Reyes's resignation from Enrile's office, which Reyes said was also for her criticizing how Enrile responded to the issue of fund misuse.
 Enrile insisted the resignation was because of rumors of their illicit relationship.
-Reyes's name was once again linked to Enrile's name for signing documents that facilitated the release of Enrile's PDAF to fake non-governmental organizations (NGOs) linked to Janet Lim Napoles, the woman who is said to be behind the PDAF scam.
+During the Priority Development Assistance Fund scandal, Reyes was once again linked to Enrile for signing documents that facilitated the release of Enrile's PDAF to fake non-governmental organizations (NGOs) linked to Janet Lim Napoles.

-In 2007, Enrile's fraternity, Sigma Rho, was implicated in the death of a UP student who allegedly died during an initiation rite with the fraternity.
-As a result of the widely publicized backlash against Sigma Rho, Enrile labeled his fraternity brothers "Trainor of thugs and killers" and urged his "broads" to surrender those who were responsible for the death of Cris Mendez.
-"I am calling on them to initiate the effort to ferret out the people responsible and kick them out of the fraternity and if necessary kick them out of school", Enrile added.